ManuelTGomes/regular-expression-compendium/README.md

 ## 💪 Contributing

 Expressions are always welcome, so please <a href="https://github.com/baronblue/regular-expression-compendium/issues/new/choose">Submit an Expression</a>.
 I'll check it, and if it makes sense, I'll add it.
-Please don't forget to include what's it supposed to test for
+Please don't forget to include what's it supposed to test for, so that I can understand it better.

 <hr>
 <p align="center">